All Episodes

 So it's no problem, seizures.

-Um this thing that panicked you to madness that your parents are screaming at and through traffic to get to the emergency room.
+This thing that panicked you to madness that you parents are screaming through traffic to get to the emergency room, well, it's no problem, it's just a febrile seizure.

-And that's what they had to do because of vaccine induced seizures.
+And that's what they had to do because of vaccine-induced seizures.

 We can't continue to make this sort of content without the support of our partners.